Bachelor of Science Degree

 BUS 404 Financial Markets and Institutions

 This senior level course describes the various financial markets and the financial institutions that serve those markets.
 Specific topics include financial intermediaries, primary and secondary financial markets, treasury and agency securities markets, municipal securities markets, financial futures markets, and stock markets in the U.S. and worldwide.
 Also included are evolving technologies, especially e-Business and the Internet, and their effect on financial markets and institutions.
 The course contains oral and written case study analyses utilizing electronic database research techniques.
-Prerequisite(s): BUS 201 or department approval
+Prerequisite(s): BUS 201 or BUS 307 or department approval

 BUS 409 Strategic Management

 This course covers key strategic management topics including internal and external scanning for SWOT (strengths, weaknesses, opportunities, and threats) analysis, competitive advantage, cost versus differentiation, horizontal and vertical integration, strategic alliances, strategy implementation, as well as many other important topics.
 Special attention will be paid to international contexts, issues of ethics and governance, and measurements of strategic success.
 Students will be required to present oral and/or written case studies and analyses.
 Students who have previously completed IND 409 cannot receive credit for BUS 409.
 Note: Students cannot get credit for BUS 409 and 409W; BUS 409W can be used to fulfill the writing intensive requirement.
 Prerequisite(s): BUS 300, Senior level status